 "We should be choosing what we want to keep," Kondo writes, "not what we want to get rid of."

-It might be useful to consider Marie Kondo's advice and these rules for writers the next time you're editing a manuscript.
+It might be useful to consider Marie Kondo's advice and these rules for writers the next time you're editing a book.
 But instead of asking yourself, "Does this spark joy?", ask yourself what belongs and what doesn't.
 Then, thank your words for their service and discard them, when necessary.
-In the end, you'll be left with a tighter, stronger manuscript.
-And trust me, a sparser, published manuscript will spark joy in a way that a bloated, unpublished one just can't.
+In the end, you'll be left with a tighter, stronger book.
+And trust me, a sparser, published book will spark joy in a way that a bloated, unpublished one just can't.

 "As for you," Kondo writes, "pour your time and passion into what brings you the most joy, your mission in life.
 I am convinced that putting your house in order will help you find the mission that speaks to your heart.
 Life truly begins after you have put your house in order."

 Maybe there is something to this Marie Kondo, after all.

 Also, have you seen how she folds shirts?